continuous-symmetry/our_research_group/development.md

 This program prepares protein files given in PDB format from either X-RAY or NMR measurements for a continuous symmetry measures (CSM) calculation.

 # [pdbslicer](https://continuous-symmetry.github.io/pdbslicer/)
-Bisects a PDB file into subunits in order to analyze the properties of its fragments.
+Bisects a PDB file into subunits in order to analyze their structure.